Skip to content

 GLP-1 Failed the Alzheimer's Trial — But the Brain Story Isn't Over

 Novo Nordisk's EVOKE+ trial — 3,800 patients, two years of treatment, oral semaglutide 14 mg — found no meaningful difference between the drug and placebo on the primary endpoint: the Clinical Dementia Rating-Sum of Boxes (CDR-SB), the standard measure of Alzheimer's progression.
-The companion EVOKE trial returned the same verdict.
+Its companion trial, EVOKE, landed in exactly the same place.

 Two trials.
-Same result.
-Semaglutide does not slow Alzheimer's once it's already started.
+Same verdict.
+Semaglutide does not slow Alzheimer's once it's already taken hold.

-So why are neuroscientists still talking about GLP-1 drugs and the brain?
-Because the observational data — a completely different body of evidence — keeps showing 40–70% lower dementia risk in people who take GLP-1s before cognitive decline sets in.
-And that gap between "treatment" and "prevention" turns out to be the whole story.
+So why are neuroscientists still talking about GLP-1 drugs and the brain at all?
+Because a completely separate body of evidence — the observational data — keeps showing 40–70% lower dementia risk in people who take GLP-1s before cognitive decline sets in.
+The gap between "treatment" and "prevention" turns out to be the whole story.

 The trial that was supposed to change everything

 The hype was reasonable.
-GLP-1 receptor agonists had been racking up unexpected benefits for years — cardiovascular risk reduction, lower cancer risk signals, effects on addiction and alcohol cravings.
-When early observational data suggested they might also protect against dementia, Novo Nordisk bet big.
+For years, GLP-1 receptor agonists had been racking up benefits nobody designed them for — cardiovascular risk reduction, lower cancer risk signals, effects on addiction and alcohol cravings.
+So when early observational data hinted they might also protect the brain, Novo Nordisk bet big.
 The EVOKE program launched as two Phase 3 randomized controlled trials — the gold standard of clinical evidence.

 Here's what EVOKE+ looked like: